-J&K: Governor calls for all party meet today
+J&K: All party meet called by Governor NN Vohra begins

-Jammu and Kashmir Governor N N Vohra has called an all-party meeting here today to discuss the situation in the wake of the implementation of governor's rule in the state, officials said.
+An all-party meeting called by Jammu and Kashmir Governor N N Vohra has begun to discuss the situation in the wake of the implementation of governor's rule in the state, officials said.

 Jammu and Kashmir was placed under Governor's rule yesterday, a day after the PDP-BJP government collapsed as the BJP snapped its three-year-old alliance with the regional party citing "larger national interest" and "deteriorating security situation".